 You can repeat this 3-5 times until your feel your entire body is relaxed.

 This is a more advanced breathing exercise – try to remember it from reading it now so it will be “ready” for you when you need it.

-This is done sitting down on a chair with your back straight and your hands lying loose on your lap.
-Closing your eyes can be helpful for concentration.
+The 4-7-8 breath is done sitting down on a chair with your back straight and your hands lying loose on your lap.

 Have you ever tried breathing exercises for anxiety?
 How did it work for you?

 To your health and happiness,

 Do you suffer from high blood pressure as well? see how to use science-based breathing techniques to lower BP – instantly.